conmaol/maglocunus/d/data_model.md

 A `data model` is a set of generic statements describing some aspect of the world.

 For example, here is a simple data model describing some aspects of the academic world:
-- There are students and there are courses.
+- There are students, there are teachers, and there are completed courses.
-- Every student has exactly one surname.
+- Every student has one surname and one date-of-birth.
-- Every student has exactly one date-of-birth.
+- Every teacher has one surname and one title.
+- Every completed course happened in a specific year.
-- Some students have taken courses.
+- Some students have completed courses.
-- Every course takes place in a specific year.
+- Every completed course was completed by at least one student.

+Titles: Dr, Professor, Mr, Ms

 - a vocabulary of entity types and relationships